 With these funds, we are so excited to support a Sacred Circle program with the First Nations community of Moose Factory.
 This youth leadership program educates and empowers indigenous youth.
 It connects teens with elders and consults with the community to tailor a program that addresses their needs.
-We have committed to 3 years of funding – which means the proceeds from Rumble & Roar 2018 will go to support these youth again this year.
-Our goal for 2018 is $15,000.
+We have committed to 3 years of funding – and this will be our third year involved with this project – but it has been so meaningful, we are considering continuing building a relationship with Moose Factory.

 In the first year of Rumble and Roar, our initial project was to provide ongoing funding for an annual bursary to support a student (or two) to participate in a Me to We international trip.
 These students are exceptional, motivated and inspirational.
 Despite dealing with their own challenges in life, they are keen for an opportunity to open their eyes to the larger world and find how they fit into this wider view on life.
 They learn leadership skills which they bring back to their communities.
 Our bursary just gives them a little boost up and one step closer to their goal which they work so hard to attain.
 It’s a joy and an honour to contribute in a small way to their future.
 Because of the money raised in 2016, our bursary is now self sustaining, and this year we gave $500 to two young women who are on their way to Kenya in June 2018.
 We know this will be a life changing opportunity for them!

 One student we supported who was able to go to Kenya – shared a bit about her trip on her return:

 “This trip has changed my perspective in life, I now appreciate what I have and I am so thankful to have education, clean water and everything else.
 However, on this trip, I have changed for the better, it has gained my confidence to be who I am.”